vhub-team/native-db/functions/0xBCE595371A5FBAAF.md

 # OBJECT::SET_CUTSCENES_WEAPON_FLASHLIGHT_ON_THIS_FRAME

 ## Summary
-Forces on the flashlight of a weapon object for this frame during cutscenes.
+Forces on the flashlight of a weapon object for this frame during cutscenes

 ## Parameters
 * **OBJECT_INDEX** objectIndex